DukeStatSci/github_auth_guide/README.md

 <img src="figures/github_ssh3.png" width="100%" />

+When cloning a project for the first time, you might see a prompt that says the authenticity of host can't be established and asks whether you want to continue connecting.
+Type yes in the box and hit OK.

 ## Configuration using Jupyter Lab (or Shell)

 If the machine you are using does not have R or RStudio installed you